 How long does a Privileged Will remain valid?

-A Privileged Will remains valid after the war has ended and even after the maker of the Will has left the forces or has been removed from the dangers of military operational duties.
+It remains valid after the war has ended and even after the maker of the Will has left the forces or has been removed from the dangers of military operational duties.

 Can a Privileged Will be revoked without the usual formalities?